awsdocs/aws-cost-management-user-guide/doc_source/configurecostallocreport.md

 ## Viewing a cost allocation report<a name="allocation-viewing"></a>

 The following example tracks the charges for several cost centers and applications\.
 Resources \(such as Amazon EC2 instances and Amazon S3 buckets\) are assigned tags like "Cost Center"="78925" and "Application"="Widget1"\.
 In the cost allocation report, the user\-defined tag keys have the prefix `user`, such as `user:Cost Center` and `user:Application`\.
-AWS generated tag keys have the prefix `aws`\.
+AWS\-generated tag keys have the prefix `aws`\.
 The keys are column headings identifying each tagged line item's value, such as "78925"\.

 ![\[Keys in the Downloadable Report\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/images/CostAllocationPartExampleReport.png)